 - Make it climate controlled.
 Here in Florida, there’s no getting away from the heat during the long summer, so be sure to cool the space by installing an air conditioner.
 You can remove an installed AC window unit in another room or purchase one to use.

-When you’re ready to do the garage clean out, phone 321-406-2069 or visit AAA Rousse Services and we’ll take away all the stuff you’re getting rid of and also haul junk away.
+When you’re ready to do the garage clean out, phone 321-406-2069 or visit AAA Rousse Services and we’ll take away all the stuff you’re getting rid of since we specialize in junk removal in Orlando, Fl.
 We serve the entire Orlando area and know it well; so, give us a call right now!